HUZ41FA/Load-Profile-Analyser-Python-GUI-/README.md

 # Load-Profile-Analyser-Python-GUI-
-A python desktop application to analyze load profiles of different countries
+A python desktop application to analyze load profiles of different countries, this app was made using Tkinter and Matplotlib

 ![Screenshot](screenshot.PNG)